axibase/atsd/rule-engine/email.md

 ### Portals

-The screenshot features require a [web driver](notifications/web-driver.md) to be installed and configured.
-To attach default portal for the current metric, entity and tags to outgoing messages, check on the `Series Chart` option.
+In order to attach screenshots, a [web driver](notifications/web-driver.md) must be installed and configured.
+To attach default portal for the current metric, entity and tags to the outgoing message, check the `Series Chart` option.

 ![](images/email-screenshot-enable.png)